 Coevolution

 We previously used co-evolution analyses to detect coevolution and gene swap events in domains of type II PKS clusters (REF).
 We showed that the core KS and chain length factor (CLF) domain is a well conserved pair in type II PKS clusters and that it has coevolved: when two KSs from different NCBI records have high sequence identity, their corresponding CLFs also have high sequence identity, and when two KSs have low sequence identity, their corresponding CLFs also have low sequence identity.

+TODO:Start off by listing reasons why KS and self-resistance genes might co-evolve: whole-genome reasons (e.g. an organism changes its codon usage or amino acid preferences), cluster-specific reasons (e.g. the KS activity changes to make new compounds and the self-resistance gene has to change to keep up, etc. Then say that

+The expectation for coevolution should just be a clear monotonic relationship that starts at (0, 0) and ends at (1, 1).
+Things should like on the diagonal only if they co-evolve at equal rates.
+You should explain why rates need to be equal before saying that the diagonal is what is expected.